sarthakraj10/Cricket-Player-Stats/README.md

-It is an Cricket Player Statistics Website using cricket API
+It is a Cricket Player Statistics Website using cricket API.